lynnlangit/aws-for-bioinformatics/0_Setup_AWS_account/2_Setup_AWS_client_tools.md

     - Includes a number of features:
         - a built-in code editor BETA
         - 5 GB of persistent disk storage
-        - pre-installed Google Cloud SDK and other tools
+        - pre-installed AWS SDK and other tools
         - language support for Java, Go, Python, Node.js, PHP, Ruby and .NET
         - web preview functionality
         - built-in authorization for access to GCP Console projects and resources